nccgroup/Cyber-Defence/Technical Notes/Sakula/Source/Sakula technical note 1.1.md

 Thanks to Cedric Halbronn for technical assistance and review during the creation of this document.

+Thanks to Marc Ochsenmeier (@[ochsenmeier](https://twitter.com/ochsenmeier)) for clarifying why the Kaspersky executable attempts to load `msi.dll` twice.

 Whilst writing this document the website [windbg.info](http://windbg.info/) was very useful.

 \newpage
 # Understanding the chain of execution